Patience Worth

-Patience Worth was allegedly a spirit contacted by Pearl Lenore Curran (February 15, 1883 – December 2, 1937).
-This symbiotic relationship produced several novels, poetry and prose which Pearl Curran claimed were delivered to her through channelling the spirit of Patience Worth.
+Patience Worth was allegedly a disembodied spirit contacted by Pearl Lenore Curran (February 15, 1883 – December 2, 1937).
+This purported relationship produced several novels, poetry and prose which Pearl Curran claimed were delivered to her through channelling the spirit of Patience Worth.

 Psychologists and skeptics who have studied Curran's writings are in agreement that Patience was a fictitious creation of Curran.

 About Pearl Curran

 Curran was born Pearl Lenore Pollard in Mound City, Illinois.
 The family moved to Texas when she was eight months old and she started school when she was six.
 She was an average but uninterested student, eventually dropping out in her first high school year, later stating she had a nervous breakdown due to the strenuous academics.
 She later returned to classes at St. Ignatius Catholic school.

 Curran was sensitive about her looks, considering herself to be ugly.
 She admitted to having little imagination and few ambitions, except to be successful as a singer.
 She had a short attention span and read very little during her formative years.

 Her family moved to St. Louis when she was 14.
 She made a last attempt at attending school but was discouraged when placed in a lower grade based on her academic skills.
 However, she took music lessons, trained in piano and voice, and aspired to be a prima donna.
 About that time the family moved again, to Palmer, Missouri.
 As Curran's musical talents blossomed, she was sent to Kankakee, Illinois for voice training, before moving to Chicago for tuition from J.C.
 Cooper.
 She worked at the McKinley Music Company addressing envelopes for $6 a week, then the Thompson Music Company selling music.
 From the age of 18 to 24 she worked at assorted jobs in Chicago during winter months, and during the summer she taught music at home in Missouri.

 Pearl married John Howard Curran when she was 24.
 Though by no means wealthy, they lived a lifestyle which gave Pearl free time for moviegoing or playing cards with her husband or neighbors.
 The Currans had an average education for that time and owned few books; neither of them had traveled extensively.
 The first seven years of their marriage were uneventful.